NLnetLabs/draft-ietf-sidrops-prefer-rrdp/draft-ietf-sidrops-prefer-rrdp-01.md

 ## Phase 0 - RPKI repositories support rsync, and optionally RRDP

 This is the situation at the time of writing this document.
-Relying Parties can prefer RRDP over rsync today, but they need to support rsync until all RPKI repositories support RRDP.
+Relying Parties can prefer RRDP over rsync today.
 Therefore all repositories should support RRDP at their earliest convenience.

 ### Updates to RFC 8182

-Repositories which support RRDP MUST ensure that RRDP resources are available to Relying Parties (section 3.3 of [@!RFC8182]).
-Furthermore, the RRDP repository MUST include all current repository objects.
-Because of this the choice of falling back to alternative repository access mechanisms was left as a local policy choice of RP software.
+Section 3.4.5 of [@!RFC8182] has the following on "Considerations Regarding Operational Failures in RRDP":

+   Relying Parties could attempt to use alternative repository access mechanisms, if they are available, according to the accessMethod element value(s) specified in the SIA of the associated certificate (see Section 4.8.8 of [RFC6487]).

+The use of the lower case 'could' in this sentence has led some older versions of RP implementations to conclude that any fallback from RRDP to rsync as an alternative access mechanism is a local choice.
 However, following discussions on this subject it has become clear that there is a preference to instruct RP software to make use of all possible data sources.
 The main motivation being that because of RPKI object security using a secondary source of data can never lead to a worse outcome in terms of validation.

-The following update is therefore applicable to section 3.4.5 "Considerations Regarding Operational Failures in RRDP" of [@!RFC8182]:

-OLD:
-   Relying Parties could attempt to use alternative repository access mechanisms, if they are available, according to the accessMethod element value(s) specified in the SIA of the associated certificate (see Section 4.8.8 of [RFC6487]).

-NEW:
+Per this document text mentioned above is replaced by the following:

    Relying Parties MUST attempt to use alternative repository access mechanisms, if they are available, according to the accessMethod element value(s) specified in the SIA of the associated certificate (see Section 4.8.8 of [RFC6487]).

+   Note that there is a risk that the rsync repository, as the alternative access mechanism, becomes overloaded in case all Relying Parties fall back to it at roughly the same time due to an issue with RRDP.
+Therefore it is RECOMMENDED that Relying Parties use a retry strategy and/or random jitter time before falling back to rsync.
+But, the fallback to rsync MUST NOT be postponed for more than 1 hour.

 ### Updates to RFC 6481

-As noted above section 3.3 of [@!RFC8182] already stipulates that RRDP files MUST be made available by repositories which support RRDP.
-In other words the RRDP service must be treated as a critical service wherever it is supported.
+Section 3.3 of [@!RFC8182] stipulates that RRDP files MUST be made available by repositories which support RRDP.
+In other words [@!RFC8182] expects that RRDP repository availability is treated as a critical service wherever it is supported.

-During this phase the updates are applied to section 3 of [@!RFC6481], to make this abundantly clear:
+Per this document the following bullet point is added to the considerations listed in in section 3 of [@!RFC6481]:

-OLD:

-- The publication repository SHOULD be hosted on a highly available service and high-capacity publication platform.
-- The publication repository MUST be available using rsync [@!RFC5781] [RSYNC].
-Support of additional retrieval mechanisms is the choice of the repository operator.
-The supported retrieval mechanisms MUST be consistent with the accessMethod element value(s) specified in the SIA of the associated CA or EE certificate.

-NEW:

 - The publication repository MAY be available using the RPKI Repository Delta Protocol [@!RFC8182].
 If RPDP is provided, it SHOULD be hosted on a highly available platform.
-- The publication repository MUST be available using rsync [@!RFC5781] [RSYNC].
-The rsync server SHOULD be hosted on a highly available platform.
-- Support of additional retrieval mechanisms is the choice of the repository operator.
-The supported retrieval mechanisms MUST be consistent with the accessMethod element value(s) specified in the SIA of the associated CA or EE certificate.

 ## Phase 1 - RPKI repositories support both rsync and RRDP